Top alternative banks and apps to Starling

 - Financial Services Compensation Scheme (FSCS).
 It protects all deposits up to £85,000 and applies to institutions that have a full banking licence.
 That is: Monzo, Starling and Atom Bank.

 - Segregated accounts.
 Institutions that only have a licence for dealing in electronic money have to keep all clients’ money in segregated accounts, from where it can’t be used to pay the company’s debt and is thus safe in case of bankruptcy.
-That’s the case for Monese; Revolut recently got a European banking licence, but until it’s fully finalised, deposit protection doesn’t apply and client money will still be kept separate from company money.
+That’s the case for Monese; Revolut recently got a UK banking licence, but until it’s fully finalised, deposit protection doesn’t apply and client money will still be kept separate from company money.

 More guides on Finder